17 to 65 kilograms (37 to 143 pounds)

-Leopards tend to favor rocky landscapes with dense bush and riverine forests, but they have also shown to be highly adaptable to many places in both warm and cold climates.
+These big cats tend to favor rocky landscapes with dense bush and riverine forests, but they have also shown to be highly adaptable to many places in both warm and cold climates.
 They occur in a wide range of habitats, from deserts and semi-desert regions of southern Africa to arid regions of North Africa to savanna grasslands of East and southern Africa to mountainous environments on Mt.
 Kenya to the rainforests of West and Central Africa and even in urban and suburban parts of sub-Saharan Africa.

 These large carnivores are powerfully built with long bodies, relatively short legs, and a broad head.
 There are nine subspecies and are distinguished by the unique characteristics of their coats, which range from tawny or light yellow in warm, dry habitats to reddish-orange in dense forests.
 Their coat is covered in dark, irregular spots called rosettes.
 These spots are circular in east African leopards, but square in southern African leopards.

 Their diet fluctuates with prey availability, which ranges from strong-scented carrion, fish, reptiles, and birds to mammals such as rodents, hares, warthogs, antelopes, and baboons.

 Pound for pound, the leopard is the strongest climber of all the big cats.
 Their shoulder blades even have special attachment sites for stronger climbing muscles.
-They spend much of their time in trees as it stalks prey and even as it eats.
-Both lions and hyenas will take away a leopard’s kill if they can.
+They spend much of their time in trees even when stalking prey and for eating.
+Both lions and hyenas will take away a leopard’s food if they can.
 To prevent this, they will often store their kill high up in tree branches where it can feed in relative safety.

-They are predominantly nocturnal, solitary creatures.
-Each individual leopard has a home range that overlaps with its neighbors.
-The male leopard has a larger range, and a single male’s range will often overlap with the ranges of several females.
+They are predominantly nocturnal, solitary animals, but each individual has a home range that overlaps with its neighbors.
+Males have a larger range, and a single male’s range will often overlap with the range of several females.
 Ranges are marked with urine and claw marks.